-The Fund currently has a strong net cash inflow and can therefore take a medium to long term view on determining employer contribution rates to meet future liabilities through operating a fund with an investment strategy that reflects this long term view.
+The Fund currently has a net cash inflow and can therefore take a medium to long term view on determining employer contribution rates to meet future liabilities through operating a fund with an investment strategy that reflects this long term view.
 It allows short term investment markets volatility to be managed so as not to cause volatility in employer contribution rates.
+However, this net cash inflow is reducing over time and so should be kept under review.